flawlessmiken/JounalApp/JounalApp/README.md

 # Journal App

 This an Android App where users can pen down their thoughts and feelings.
+M
 ## Getting Started
+Motivation from Angela

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.